 - chocolate chips or chunks

 Start by adding a cup of sugar to a large, 8-cup liquid measuring cup or a bowl (with a pour spout!).
 Then pour in the 2 cups of heavy cream and 2 cups of half & half.
-If there isn’t half & half where you are, then you can use an additional cup heavy cream and 1 cup whole milk in replacement.
+If you can’t find half & half where you are, then you can use the ratio of 1 cup heavy cream and 1 cup whole milk in replacement.

 Whisk until the sugar has been completely dissolved.

 Then add in a teaspoon of both the vanilla and peppermint extract.
-I used this organic peppermint extract (affiliate) and love it!
+I used this organic peppermint extract and love it!
 Then squeeze in 6 drops of green food coloring.
 You can totally omit this if food coloring isn’t your thing.
 I rarely use it for anything other than dying eggs, but I like the minty green color in contrast to the dark chips of chocolate.

 Whisk until combined, then cover and refrigerate for 1 to 2 hours or until thoroughly chilled.

 Following the manufacturers instructions, pour the ice cream base into the ice cream maker and churn until thick.
 If you have a Kitchen Aid mixer, I have the ice cream attachment/bowl (affiliate) and it gets the job done.
 For me it takes about 20 to 25 minutes for the ice cream base to get thick.